Laptop on someone's palm releasing email icons

 What does this mean for email marketing?

 The near-universal use of email makes it an ideal item in the digital marketing toolkit.
-And using an email newsletter can be a highly cost-effective way to help businesses and organisations to:
+And using an email newsletter can be a highly cost-effective way to help brands and organisations to:

 How effective are email newsletters?